dyle71/death-of-krydort/README.md

 Krydort has a DEX attribute of 6 and an Athletics skill of 2, making the act of swimming _somehow_ demanding.

-This tiny program tries to evaluate different alternatives to:
+This tiny program tries to evaluate different alternatives to in the game mechanics.

 ## Running krydort